Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/README.md

 3. From the new browser window,  select "s3 Bucket Policy" in Step 1

-4. Allow all Principals by adding an asterisk (`*`) to the Pricipal input area of Step 2
+4. Allow all Principals by adding an asterisk (`*`) to the Principal input area of Step 2

 5. Choose "GetObject" from the Actions dropdown menu